ystskm/node-grunt-runner/README.md

 type `error`
 Emit when error occurs.
-If no handler is binded, the error will be thrown.
+If no handler is binded, the error will be thrown as you know.
 ```js
 runner.on('error', function(e, taskstat) { ... })
 ```